-Notes to financial statements.
-The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
+Notes to financial The notes provide additional information that is essential to a full INOLES LO III IAI ICIAI understanding of the data provided in the government-wide and fund Istatements otatomonto financial statements

+Other information
-Required supplementary information.
-In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information as follows:

-- A budgetary comparison schedule for the General Fund to demonstrate compliance with this budget. - Schedules to demonstrate the Town's progress in funding its obligation to provide pension benefits.

-Other information.
-Other required schedules and the combining statements and supplemental schedules referred to earlier in connection with other governmental funds are presented immediately following the required supplementary information section.
+Required supplementary information (RSI) In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information General Fund budgetary comparisons Budgetary comparison schedule is presented to demonstrate compliance with this budget.
+Pension and other post- employment benefits Progress in funding its obligation to provide pension and other post- employment benefits to its employees Combining schedules The combining schedules referred to earlier in connection with other governmental funds are presented immediately following the required supplementary information.
+Trend tables Tables of up to 10 years of historical data for various financial and nonfinancial related information.